-12.2.5.1 The Primary Care Working Group shall have access to sufficient resources in order to carry out its duties, including access to the Chair for assistance as required.
-Members of the Primary Care Working Group may be invited to join other advisory or operational groups in the Our Future Health research programme, depending on relevant expertise and/or interest.
-Members will be reimbursed for meeting attendance plus travel expenses where applicable.
-The level of reimbursement will be reviewed in line with the duration of meetings.
-Members will declare any Conflicts of Interest in accordance with guidance outlined in the Code of Conduct for Our Future Health.
+- 14.2.5.1 The Primary Care Working Group shall have access to sufficient resources in order to carry out its duties, including access to the Chair for assistance as required.
+Members of the Primary Care Working Group may be invited to join other advisory or operational groups in the Our Future Health research programme, depending on relevant expertise or interest. - 14.2.5.2 Members will be entitled to receive compensation for preparing for and attending meetings and to be reimbursed for all reasonable expenses. - 14.2.5.3 Members will declare any Conflicts of Interest in accordance with guidance outlined in the Code of Conduct for Our Future Health. - 14.2.5.4 Membership will include individuals who will: - Specifically represent the perspective of the general public and participants, ensuring that that perspective is consistently heard and considered in the Group's work. - (b) Have sufficient knowledge and understanding of the business of the Group to be able to make constructive contributions to its discussions and to challenge appropriately its positions.

-12.3 Secondary Care Working Group
+14.3 Secondary Care Working Group

+14.3.1 Purpose

-- 12.3.1 Purpose - 12.3.1.1 Our Future Health will be the UK's largest ever health research programme, designed to enable the discovery and testing of more effective approaches to prevention, earlier detection, and treatment of diseases.
+- 14.3.1.1 Our Future Health will be the UK's largest ever health research programme, designed to enable the discovery and testing of more effective approaches to prevention, earlier detection, and treatment of diseases.
 It will collect and link multiple sources of health and health-relevant information, including genetic data, across a cohort of 5 million people that truly reflects the UK population.
-This will create a world-leading resource for academic and commercial researchers to undertake discovery research on early indicators of disease, plus the opportunity to recontact participants on a risk-stratified basis for secondary studies.

-12.3.1.2 Secondary care settings offer the opportunity for ease in recruitment pathways in an environment that is well equipped to assisting with research.
+This will create a world-leading resource for academic and commercial researchers to undertake discovery research on early indicators of disease, plus the opportunity to recontact participants on a risk-stratified basis for secondary studies. - 14.3.1.2 Secondary care settings offer the opportunity for ease in recruitment pathways in an environment that is well equipped to assisting with research.
 Effective collaboration with clinicians and academics working in secondary care research will be crucial, ensuring maximal benefit to Our Future Health, while safeguarding against undue negative impact on care delivery.

-12.3.2 Responsibilities
+14.3.2 Responsibilities

-- 12.3.2.1 To provide advice and guidance on potential secondary care recruitment routes in conjunction with the secondary care discovery group. - 12.3.2.2 To advise on the acceptability, translatability and scalability of recruitment pathways developed by our collaborators, including (but not limited to) Leeds Teaching Hospitals and NHS Scotland. - 12.3.2.3 To collaborate on secondary care main study plans and pilots (should they take place). - 12.3.2.4 To advise on future plans for recruitment via Biomedical Research Centres (BRCs). - 12.3.2.5 To mediate between Our Future Health and organisations representing the interests of secondary care, e.g., the Royal College of Physicians (RCP), the British Medical Association (BMA). - 12.3.2.6 The Secondary Care Working Group has been assembled to assist the Executive Team in addressing the issues described in the remit.
+- 14.3.2.1 To provide advice and guidance on potential secondary care recruitment routes in conjunction with the secondary care discovery group. - 14.3.2.2 To advise on the acceptability, translatability and scalability of recruitment pathways developed by our collaborators, including (but not limited to) Leeds Teaching Hospitals and NHS Scotland. - 14.3.2.3 To collaborate on secondary care main study plans and pilots (should they take place). - 14.3.2.4 To advise on future plans for recruitment via Biomedical Research Centres (BRCs). - 14.3.2.5 To mediate between Our Future Health and organisations representing the interests of secondary care, e.g., the Royal College of Physicians (RCP), the British Medical Association (BMA).

+14.3.2.6 The Secondary Care Working Group has been assembled to assist the Executive Team in addressing the issues described in the remit.
 Its function will be time-limited (initially to 1 year) and task-focused, with meeting agendas agreed prior to circulation by Executive Team and Board.

-12.3.3 Secretariat
+14.3.3 Secretariat